nuuuwan/continuous_area_cartograms/README.md

         Write distorted line to output and plot result
 ```

-The intuition behind DNC, is as follows:
+The intuition behind DCN1985, is as follows:

 Our map is a collection of polygons, each representing a region.
 Some polygons need to be expanded, while others need to be contracted.